-The global rises in smartphone use has increased the number of mobile payments.
+The global rise in smartphone use has increased the number of mobile payments.
 This is only set to increase.
 According to a 2016 Boston Consulting Group and Google report Digital Payments 20202:

-- Internet services on mobile are predicted to reach 3 billion users by 2020.
-This is approximately 65% of the world adult population
+– Internet services on mobile are predicted to reach three billion users by 2020.
+This is approximately 65% of the world's adult population.

 There are many ways people can make payments from their mobile devices:

 These are popular with consumers in Europe and Asia.
 A customer sends a payment request using an SMS text message.
 A premium charge is sent to their phone bill or online wallet.
 The merchant is told when the payment has been successful.

 A customer paying with a QR Code shows the code on their mobile device which is then scanned by a point of sale device or another mobile device.

 People make in-app purchases from within a mobile app that they are using.
 They may make an in-app purchase to access special content in an app such as power-ups or special characters.
 This is usually a seamless purchasing process for the customer.